awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

-**List information about the Maintenance Window targets or tasks associated with instances tagged with a particular key\-value pair**
+**List information about the maintenance window targets or tasks associated with instances tagged with a particular key\-value pair**
 Run the following command:

 ```